john-itcsolutions/cheirrs/README.md

      A typical node-red site appears as follows (all clients - eg raspberry-pi edge clients - as well as the server can show pages similar to this).
-Here is shown the "Edge" site page mimicked by the Host, ideally enclosed in Carrier (however the Nodejs wrapper, needed to access Native Carrier, is missing a file currently :-)
+Here is shown the "Edge" site page mimicked by the Host, ideally enclosed in Carrier (however the Nodejs wrapper, needed to access Native Carrier, appears to be missing a file currently :-)

 <img src="./Screenshot from 2021-07-19 11-11-29.png">